 The rapid development of COVID vaccines, some of which were based on messenger RNA (mRNA) technology, shows the value of biotech’s continuous investment in R&D to meet market needs today and tomorrow, and support business growth.
 Because of this major, ongoing financial commitment, back-office functions like Accounts Payable need to run as lean as possible and find ways to do more with less.

-Many finance teams are turning to automation to gain the efficiencies they need to sustain their growth while delivering much-needed cost savings and increasing visibility into, and control over, AP spend.
+Many finance teams are turning to finance automation to gain the efficiencies they need to sustain their growth while delivering much-needed cost savings and increasing visibility into, and control over, AP spend.
 As biotech firms embark on this digital transformation journey, the path they take will depend on the needs of their organization as well as their size and stage of growth.
 Often, smaller firms that are using a procurement platform and services to manage purchasing will opt for a payment-only solution to automate their supplier payments.
-Larger firms with in-house purchasing teams, who are challenged by order volumes that strain existing invoice processing workflows, are more likely to turn to a holistic solution to automate the end-to-end AP process, from invoice capture through payment.
+Larger firms with in-house purchasing teams, who are challenged by order volumes that strain existing invoice processing workflows, are more likely to turn to a holistic solution to automate the end-to-end AP process, from invoice capture through invoice payment.

 The pain of manual supplier payments